carterjbastian/blog/content/post/saved-macros.md

 This is an understatement.
 A more accurate statement would be "vim macros are so neat that, paired with a bit of vim-fu, I completely avoided learning even basic command line utilities for an entire CS degree, and I should not be trusted with any tool as neat as vim macros."

 <span id="FN2">[2]</span>
 At Khan Academy, we have a [python linter](https://github.com/Khan/khan-linter) that is run at commit-time, before sending off a code review, and on deploy.
-This linter inforces Khan Academy's [python style guide](https://github.com/Khan/style-guides/blob/master/style/python.md).
+This linter enforces Khan Academy's [python style guide](https://github.com/Khan/style-guides/blob/master/style/python.md).

 <span id="FN3">[3]</span>
 To be fair, I'm not smart enough to reliably break long lines in a pythonic and aesthetic manner either.